Farm to School

 Our Gardening Partner

-Groundwork Somerville - GWS's mission is to bring about the sustained regeneration, improvement and management of the physical environment through the development of community-based partnerships which empower people, businesses and organizations to promote environmental, economic and social well-being.
+Groundwork Somerville - GWS's mission is to bring about the sustained regeneration, improvement, and management of the physical environment through the development of community-based partnerships that empower people, businesses, and organizations to promote environmental, economic, and social well-being.
 GWS helps manage the school gardens.

 Resources